 If the tractor is a 4WD unit, drain the oil in the front diff casing, then replace the drain plug.
 Remove the level plug, and top up with the correct specification oil until a slight trickle comes from the level hole.

 Carry out the same procedure with both final drives.
-Jack up each of the front wheels in turn and rotate until the drain plug is in the six o'clock position, remove the plug and drain.
-Rotate the wheel to the 9 o'clock position and fill to the level and the drain plug.
+Jack up each of the front wheels in turn and rotate until the drain plug is in the 6 o'clock position, remove the plug and drain.
+Now rotate the wheel to the 9 o'clock position and fill to the level.
+Replace the drain plug.

-With all this draining and dripping going on, walk around the tractor with a loaded grease gun and give every grease nipple a couple of shots.
-Pay particular attention to the front axle and steering and the three point linkage at the rear of the machine.
+While all this draining and dripping has been going on, walk around the tractor with a loaded grease gun and give every grease nipple a couple of shots.
+Pay particular attention to the front axle and steering, and the thee-point linkage at the rear of the machine.